-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Dean of Internships.

 * For more details, please review the Internship Notation Program Policies.

 - Receive official college recognition of your internship.
 The internship will be documented on your official transcript as course INTR 7xx.

 - The reflective curriculum fosters critical thinking about the internship experience, articulation of what you learned and observed, and drawing conclusions about impact, next steps, and professional goals.
 Learning to effectively articulate your experience will make you better prepared for applications and interviews for future internships, jobs, or graduate/professional school.